zephraph/notes/Recurse/Log/Day 9.md

 ## 1:00 pm -- 2:15 pm

 Catch up chat w/ [[Nicolas Montaño|Nicolas]].
-It was a rich conversation that I left being reminded of the ways technology can assistive to supporting our needs.
+It was a rich conversation that I left being reminded that the need for connection has many different manifestations.
+Technology can absolutely facilitate deep, authentic connections in ways that support our needs.